 Have you noticed people at your organization are naturally curious?
 They are easy to identify because they ask a lot of questions.
 Curious people seem to be born with the need to ask deep questions about almost everything.

-Here are 10 tips to help you successfully cultivate your innate curiosity:
+Here are 10 tips to help you successfully cultivate your innate curiosity and will help you grow your career:

 1. Become comfortable with the unexpected and unfamiliar

-Curious people are generally more adaptable and tend to react more favorably to change because they are open-minded and willing to consider different perspectives, which leads to better thinking.
+Curious people are generally more adaptable and tend to react more favorably to change because they are open-minded and willing to consider different perspectives, which leads to better thinking and decision making.

 You don’t have to look farther than improv.